Ronaldo scores on return to United team after death of son – KION546

 Ronaldo scores on return to United team after death of son

 LONDON (AP) — Cristiano Ronaldo has scored on his return to the Manchester United team after missing a game while grieving the death of his newborn son.
 Ronaldo scored his 100th Premier League goal at Arsenal after the home fans had risen to applaud United’s No. 7 when the clock hit the seventh minute in a show of solidarity.
 The Portugal star and partner Georgina Rodriguez announced on Monday that one of their newborn twins had died.
 He was left out of the squad that lost 4-0 at Liverpool on Tuesday.
-Saturday’s goal in the 34th minute cut Arsenal’s lead to 2-1.
+Saturday’s goal came in the 34th minute as United lost 3-1 at Arsenal.